 Every developer of a marketplace website has at some point faced the problem of choosing the appropriate payment method for their business.
 Various online payment tools are many out there, but which tool will work best for you and your paying customer?

 For example, you have created a multi-vendor marketplace.
-Now you need to find a platform that will provide you with the best payment gateway solution for paying vendors.
+Now you need to find an e-commerce payment processing that will provide you with the best payment gateway solution for paying vendors.

 Some people decide to use the well-known PayPal, however, it can't handle a splitting of transactions.
 Others decide that modern platforms suit them better than PayPal.
 Some choose several payment tools, others prefer this service to be fulfilled by one provider, partly for the ease, and partly because they only trust one.